luz-ojeda/luz-ojeda.github.io/src/pages/resume.md

 ## Work experience (+4 years)
 ---

-A summary of my career so far including some tasks I was responsible for in each position:

 - ### Aug 2024 - Today: [Compass](https://www.compass.com/)
 - ### Jan 2023 - Jul 2024: **[Southworks](https://www.southworks.com/)**
   - Implemented **Python** scripts for scraping makeup webpages, using **Selenium** and **BeautifulSoup** extracting from various